(This month, I have the honor of showcasing my sister’s whimsical artwork. I hope to share more of Shaun Judith King’s artwork in future posts!)

 “Hello,” she said.
 I recognized her gravelly voice.
 Years of cigarettes, I imagined.
 “You just put me through to the Corona Hotline.”

 “Yes, I said.
 Did you get through to someone?”
 I was quick to check the history.
 Maybe I’d sent her call to the wrong department.

 “Well, yes,” she said, “but I have another question.”

-I could hear her take a deep intake of breath.
+I could hear a deep intake of breath.
 Maybe she was smoking a cigarette.
 “Um…this whole Corona thing is scary, don’t you think?
 I…I just wanted to know how you felt.”

 “As it turns out,” she said, “I don’t need an appointment.
 I can just drive through at any time.
 That’s what they’re doing now.
 People just driving through like it’s nothing more serious than a bag of fries and a shake.”

 “Oh, well.
 That’s good, I guess.
 No appointment.
 I mean.”
 I went silent.